dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 The plan is to use `Backupninja <https://labs.riseup.net/code/projects/backupninja>`_ to backup everything to an external USB drive -- and also to `Amazon S3 <http://aws.amazon.com/s3/>`_ or `Dropbox <https://www.dropbox.com/>`_, depending on what it is.
 Backupninja provides a centralized way to configure and schedule many different backup utilities, just by dropping a few simple configuration files into ``/etc/backup.d/``.

-I have a two hard disk setup for my desktop Linux box - my ``/home`` folders live on one disk and ``/`` lives on another one.
+I have a multiple hard disk setup for my desktop Linux box - my ``/home`` folders live on one disk and ``/`` lives on another one.
 I don't want to backup everything from the system disk - I can re-install it in 10 mins, and I don't really want to complicate this by backing up non-essential stuff.
 I just want to backup a few system wide configuration items from ``/`` - and my MySQL databases, which are kept on there.

 To do this, I'm going to tell backupninja to backup the system config, MySQL databases and anything else I want backed up, to my ``/home`` folder, then backup the whole ``/home`` folder.